-Our main mission at Tortugas de Pacuare is to protect endangered sea turtles such as the Leatherback Sea turtle, Hawksbill sea turtle and the green sea turtle.
-With the support of the people of the local community and of you, the international volunteers, we aim at conserving the environment.
+Our main mission at Tortugas de Pacuare is to protect endangered sea turtles such as the Leatherback sea turtle, Hawksbill sea turtle and the Green sea turtle.
+With the support of the local community and of the the international volunteers, we aim at conserving the environment.
 By working with sea turtles and communal and environmental education programs, we will be able to educate people on the importance of caring about and protecting such a valuable part of the maritime ecosystem.

-Leatherback season from last week to February to the end of June
+Leatherback season from the last week of February to the end of June

 Green turtle from July to September

 Hawksbill from April to August

 Working with the turtles means that you will be doing night patrols on the beach.
 With local guides and a group of people you will patrol on the beach to collect turtle eggs and relocate them to a turtle hatchery where they will be safe from poachers.
 Furthermore, you will be working at the hatchery, take care of the turtle eggs and the freshly hatched turtles and make sure that they are well prepared for their dangerous journey back into the sea.